nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Viewing total orders: `totalorders`

-Shows the total orders for each person in the application.
+Shows the total orders for each client in the application.

 <div markdown="block" class="alert alert-info">
-:information_source: The total orders displayed are based on the persons in the application.
+:information_source: The total orders displayed are based on the clients in the application.
-If the customer of an order cannot be found among the persons, the order will not be shown.
+If the customer of an order cannot be found among the clients, the order will not be shown.
 </div>

 ![TotalOrdersWindow](images/TotalOrdersWindow.png)